 Last year I shared a little history about Hornsey's Metalworking firm that was By Appt.
-This short piece is about a firm next door who weere organ makers, also by appointment to the Queen.
+This short piece is about the firm who occupied the works in and behind Manor House at 71 High Street.

-Hill & Son and Norman & Beard, church organ builders, was an amalgamation of two firms: William Hill & Son, formed in the 1840s and the East Anglian firm of Norman & Beard, incorporated in 1868.
+Hill & Son and Norman & Beard were church organ builders by appointment to the Queen.
+The firm was an amalgamation of two firms: William Hill & Son, formed in the 1840s and the East Anglian firm of Norman & Beard, incorporated in 1868.

 As a point of interest, John Christie was the founder of Glyndebourne Festival Opera at his family home near Lewes in 1934.
 Mr. Christie inherited the home in 1913 upon the death of his grandfather.
 He undertook a number of renovations of Glyndebourne including the building of an organ room where the largest pipe organ outside a cathedral was installed and which had been built by Hill, Norman & Beard.